BenCuff/github-pages-test/docs/data-vis.md

 - technical language and potentially unfamiliar abbreviations and units of measurement

 {% capture expandable_content_17 %}
 Confidence intervals are common measures of statistical uncertainty, but some users may not be familiar with what they mean.
-If you include confidence intervals or other metrics of uncertainty on your chart, you should clearly explain to users what they are and how to interpret them (for example, what it means when a confidence interval is larger or smaller) [12].
+If you include confidence intervals or other metrics of uncertainty on your chart, you should clearly explain to users what they are and how to interpret them (for example, what it means when a confidence interval is larger or smaller).
 {% endcapture %}

 {% capture expandable_content_18 %}